jindrichmynarz/dissertation/parts/online_evaluation.md

 <!-- FIXME: Omit online evaluation due to the effort that it requires? -->

-The results of offline testing can differ dramatically from the results obtained via online testing done at system runtime with real users ([Said et al., 2013](#Said2013)).
+The results of offline testing can differ dramatically from the results obtained via online testing done at system runtime with real users [@Said2013].
 In particular, the recommender systems research community is reassessing the dominance of offline testing focused on evaluating accuracy metrics.
 It is becoming more common to emphasize online testing and non-accuracy metrics, such as recommendation diversity.